Amitay-Oren/Hydra2-PostRefactor/context/high_level_tasks.md

 ### 1. MCP Integration Agent
 - **Status:** In Progress
 - **Description:**
-  - Discovers, indexes, and integrates MCP servers from multiple registries (e.g., Smithery, Composio, Glama, MCP.so, Pulse MCP).
+  - Discovers, indexes, and evaluates MCP servers from multiple registries (e.g., Smithery, Composio, Glama, MCP.so, Pulse MCP).
+  - Recommends optimal stacks of MCPs for complex tasks submitted programmatically by other Hydra agents (e.g., Team Leader).
+  - Enables **automated implementation and execution** of recommended MCP stacks, minimizing manual setup.
-  - Ensures that each Hydra agent accesses a maximum of 5 MCPs, selected based on precision fit and reliability.
+  - Ensures that each Hydra agent accesses a maximum of 5 *active* MCP integrations simultaneously, selected based on precision fit and reliability.
 - **Active Tasks:**
-  - Registry Discovery Module: API calls and data normalization.
+  - Registry Discovery Module: API calls and data normalization for more registries.
-  - Indexing & Evaluation Engine: Implement selection criteria for precision and reliability.
+  - Indexing & Evaluation Engine: Refine selection criteria (precision, reliability, compatibility).
-  - Integration Interface: Expose indexed MCP tools to other Hydra agents.
-  - On-Demand Execution Setup: Configure the agent to run on demand.
+  - **Programmatic Integration Interface (`utils/interface.py`):** Finalize the interface for other agents to submit tasks and receive stack recommendations.
+  - **Automated Stack Implementation:** Develop modules to automatically configure, connect, and execute recommended MCP stacks based on a defined schema.
+  - Enhance Core Features: Improve task decomposition, query generation/clarification, and cross-subtask learning.
 - **Milestones:**
-  - **Prototype:** Complete MCP Discovery for one registry.
+  - **Prototype:** Complete MCP Discovery for one registry (✅ Completed)
+  - **Reorganization:** Refactor code into a maintainable package (✅ Completed)
   - **Multi-Registry Integration:** Support at least three registries with evaluation criteria enforced.
+  - **Programmatic Interface:** Stable interface for task submission and recommendation retrieval.
+  - **Automated Implementation:** Initial version capable of setting up and running a simple recommended stack.
   - **Full Deployment:** Achieve full integration across target registries with complete logging and monitoring.
 - **Discovered Items/Insights:**
-  - Need for a universal schema to normalize MCP responses.
+  - Need for a universal schema for MCPs and stack implementation.
-  - Documenting API rate limits and optimizing on-demand calls.
+  - Documenting API rate limits and optimizing calls.
-  - Developing a scoring system to ensure only the top 5 MCPs are selected.
+  - Developing a robust scoring system for MCP selection and stack compatibility.

 ---